 Track Your Current Diet

 Before you begin to transition to a clean eating diet, it can be really helpful to take stock of what you currently eat.
 It could be downright scary!
 But awareness brings so much clarity and motivation to change.
 If you find that eating cheese is in about every meal, that should be the last to go.
 You might be better off with a more gradual transition.
 If you already eat a good amount of clean foods, you can probably transition to it a bit faster.
-This is where a planner comes in handy.

 Begin Gathering Recipes